 The settlement is situated on a beautiful site on the edge of the Cambrian Mountains.
 It’s not Salisbury Plain – the evidence that our ancestors trod this hill in the Neolithic is not tangible – but they have left their footprints all around us.
-There are standing stones in the Sychnant valley not far away – or high up above the Elan valley to the south west.
-There is the great Walton Basin ritual site to the south, and beyond that the long barrows of Dorstone Hill in Herefordshire.
-Ritual sites near Welshpool to the East include a woodhenge.
-And far away to the north lie the Neolithic longhouses and the tombs of Angelsey.
+There are standing stones in the Sychnant valley just over the hill – or high up above the Elan valley to the south west.
+There is the great Walton Basin ritual site to the south, and beyond that the long barrows and houses of Dorstone Hill in Herefordshire.
+Ritual sites near Welshpool to the East include a Woodhenge.
+And far away to the north lie the Neolithic longhouses and tombs of Angelsey.

 We started in the woods, planting trees, creating coppice, managing our oaks to guarantee a perpetual source of materials for the site in years to come.
 We then harvested and prepared materials for building the first small houses.
-Earth and clay were dug from the site for cob walls.
+The designs of the first houses are based on excavations at Durrington Walls – the only substantial Neolithic settlement discovered so far in mainland Britain.
+Earth and clay were dug from the site for the cob walls.

 We have been experimenting with trial crops of emmer wheat and flax in preparation for planting on the site.
 This year we will be building the first gardens around the houses, with culinary and medicinal plants that our ancestors would have known.